dhansel/IECDevice/README.md

   The IECDevice constructor defines the pins to which the IEC bus signals care connected and must be called from the constructor of your derived class.
 The pinRESET parameter is optional.
   If not given, the device will simply not respond to a bus reset.
-The pinCTRL parameter (also optional) is helpful for applications where the microprocessor can not respond fast enough to a ATN request (see "Timing consideration" section below).
+The pinCTRL parameter (also optional) is helpful for applications where the microcontroller may not be able to respond quickly enough to ATN requests (see "Timing considerations" section below).

 - ```void begin(byte devnr)```